XaqLab/InferringInference/README.md

 ### data/brains
 This folder contains the parameters for a few example TAP brains.

+### data/pem-estimates
+This folder contains particle-EM estimates for a few example TAP brains.

 ### notebooks
 - `TrainTAPbrain.ipynb` : example notebook that illustrates the training of a TAP brain model
-- `InferTAPbrain-brain-2022-Nr-500.ipynb` : example notebook that illustrates inferring inference in a TAP brain model
+- `InferTAPbrain.ipynb` : example notebook that illustrates inferring inference in a TAP brain model
+- `GreedyBackwardSearch.ipynb`: example notebook that illustrates the greedy approach to find the best set of G and J parameters

 ### scripts
 - `InferTAPbrain.py` : script for inferring inference in a TAP brain model